genome/rex/README.md

     - possibly change to processing profiles
 - difficult to know how to find data associated with process
     - often have to look at code to know file paths
+- difficult to know how often "tools" are being run
+- deadlocking (completely eliminated)

+## Indirectly Addressed Legacy System Weaknesses
+- difficult to use different storage backends
 - data are difficult to secure
     - cannot be made read only because of DV2/symlinks
-- difficult to know how often "tools" are being run
-- deadlocking (completely eliminated)

 ## Weakness Brainstorm Area
 - multiple places to do "orchestration"